Norkplim22/Regression-Analysis/README.md

 Sales are affected by promotions, seasons and events.
 Seasons like dry and rainy seasons, christmas season and also salary payments.

+Based on all analysis, sales are affected by events which confirms our null hypothesis.

 # Author
 Linda Adzigbli